Home» Gadgets» Mobiles» Samsung Galaxy A27 Launched in Nepal with Slimmer Bezels and Punch-hole Display

 When you are expected to pay this much, the phone has got to look the part.
 The bezels are not perfectly uniform, and there is still a slight chin at the bottom, but it is a significant improvement over the A26.

-Speculation aside, the camera has actually changed, but not in a good way.
+The camera has changed, but not in a good way.
 Before you panic, the 50MP main camera and the 2MP macro lens are both the same as last year.
 However, the ultrawide lens is just 5MP, a downgrade from 8MP, and the sensor size is also smaller.
 The selfie shooter has also taken a slight hit, dropping from 13MP to 12MP.
 Video recording remains the same, up to 4K at 30fps from the rear and 1080p at 30fps from the front.

 For those who have forgotten, Samsung faced a serious battery safety crisis a few years back when the Galaxy Note 7 caught fire due to a battery defect, leading to a global recall.
 Ever since, Samsung has been noticeably cautious about pushing battery technology boundaries.